Assyrian-Remote-OpenSource-Society/Assyrian-Words-Android/README.md

 ## Contributions

-All are welcome to contribute to this open source effort.
+All are welcome and encouraged to contribute to this open source effort.